-Article 6, paragraph 1 (b)
+(ii) The provisions of article 6 are applied to decisions on proposed activities not listed in annex I which may have a significant effect on the environment;

+Answer:

-Under the provisions of the Environmental Code or provisions that refer to the Code, the rules on environmental impact statements and the associated consultation requirements are applicable to activities that may have a considerable impact on the environment.
-Furthermore, Chapter 7, Section 28 a of the Environmental Code contains a specific requirement for a permit to conduct activities or take measures that may have a considerable impact on the environment in a natural area listed pursuant to Chapter 7, Section 27 of the Environmental Code (Natura 2000 areas).
-The regulations concerning environmental impact statements and the associated consultations must also be applied to these permit applications.
+Under provisions in the Environmental Code or provisions that refer to the Environmental Code the rules on environmental impact assessments with the associated consultation requirements are applicable to activities that may have a significant environmental impact.
+In addition, Chapter 7, Section 28 a of the Environmental Code contains a specific requirement for a permit to conduct activities or take measures that may have a significant impact on the environment in a natural area listed under Chapter 7, Section 27 of the Environmental Code (Natura 2000 areas).
+The regulations concerning environmental impact assessments and the associated consultations are also applicable to these permit examinations.

-Article 6, paragraph 2
+(b) Measures taken to ensure that the public concerned is informed early in any environmental decision-making procedure, and in an adequate, timely and effective manner, of the matters referred to in paragraph 2;

+Answer:

-Under the rules in the Environmental Code, anyone who intends to conduct an activity that requires a permit or a decision on permissibility has to consult with the country administrative board, the supervisory authority, and individuals who are likely to be particularly affected.
+Under provisions in the Environmental Code, anyone who intends to conduct an activity that requires a permit or a decision on permissibility has to consult with the country administrative board, the supervisory authority, and individuals who are likely to be particularly affected.
 The corresponding process is also guaranteed in transboundary contexts.
-Even before the consultation, the party who intends to conduct the activity shall provide information about the location, extent and nature of the activity and its anticipated environmental impact to the authorities and to any individual particularly affected.
-When an environmental impact statement has been drawn up in a case or matter concerning an environmentally hazardous activity or water operation, notification to this effect has to be published together with the notice of the application.
+Even before the consultation, the party who intends to conduct the activity has to provide information about the location, extent and nature of the activity and its anticipated environmental impact to the authorities and to any individuals particularly affected.
+When an environmental impact assessment has been prepared in a case or matter concerning an environmentally hazardous activity or water operation, notification to this effect has to be published together with the notification of the application (Chapter 6, Section 8 of the Environmental Code).
 The Environmental Code also contains requirements concerning the contents of the notice.
-Notice of the environmental impact statement has also to be published in other cases where an activity or measure is likely to have a significant environmental impact.
-After that, the application and the environmental impact statement have to be made available to the public, which has to be given the opportunity to comment on them before the case or matter is dealt with.
+After that, the application and the environmental impact assessment have to be made available to the public, which has to be given the opportunity to comment on them before the case or matter is dealt with.
 The documents in a permit application have to be made available not only at the decision-making authority but also at a keeper of the file, which can, for example, be a municipal office near the place where the activity is to be conducted.

-Article 6, paragraph 3
+According to a supplement to the Environmental Code (Chapter 22, Section 3 a) a notice shall, if it refers to a “Seveso activity”, contain special information about that (as part of action to increase information to the public, see Govt Bill 2014/15:60 p.
+60).

+(c) Measures taken to ensure that the time frames of the public participation procedures respect the requirements of paragraph 3;

+Answer:

-A pre-condition for a functioning process is that the public must be offered a reasonable amount of time to gather information, take a position, and submit views.
-Under chapter 6, section 4 of the Environmental Code, consultations have to be held in good time.
-The general guidelines issued by the Swedish Environmental Protection Agency on environmental impact statements state that consultations have to be held in such a way as to give individuals a reasonable amount of time for reflection and that those affected should have at least three weeks to submit their views.
-The operator should ensure that the consultation is held in such a way that it is possible for individuals to submit both oral and written views.
+One requirement for a functioning process is that the public is offered a reasonable amount of time to gather information, take a position, and submit comments.
+Under Chapter 6, Section 4 of the Environmental Code, consultation has to be held well in advance of submitting a permit application and preparing the environmental impact assessment required.
+If the Land and Environment Court summons the parties to the main hearing in the case in connection with the notice of the application and the environmental impact assessment, the hearing may be held three weeks after the date of the notice at the earliest (chapter 22, section 17 of the Environmental Code).

+(d) With respect to paragraph 4, measures taken to ensure that there is early public participation;